mozilla/gecko-dev/devtools/docs/getting-started/build.md

 Firefox's source code is hosted on [a Mercurial repository](https://hg.mozilla.org/mozilla-central/).

 Please [install Mercurial](https://www.mercurial-scm.org/) if it's not already installed in your system.
-Its website provides [files for downloading](https://www.mercurial-scm.org/downloads) and also instructions for the most popular package managers.
+Its website provides  instructions for the most popular package managers.
 For example, if using Homebrew in macOS:

 ```bash
 brew install mercurial